 “In reality, there is no single cure for ADHD because ADHD is not a single entity.
 We each go through the process of maturation and liberation in a unique way that is wholly dependent on the conditions in which we find ourselves.
 Laozi said it best: ‘circumstances complete us’.
 But rather than being mere victims of circumstance, our children teach us that we’re unfinished business.
 In mapping your child’s way, you’re also mapping your own life.
 When you do so, you get a glimpse of the part you play in the great, mysterious nature of the universe: the Dao.”

-Dr. Dongfeng Zhou is available for free consultations at our South Florida holistic clinic, conveniently located within minutes of Margate, Coral Springs, Coconut Creek, Parkland, Tamarac, Lighthouse Point, and Boca Raton Florida.
+Dr. Landon Agoado is available for free consultations at our South Florida holistic clinic, conveniently located within minutes of Margate, Coral Springs, Coconut Creek, Parkland, Tamarac, Lighthouse Point, and Boca Raton Florida.

 - “Attention Deficit Hyperactivity Disorder ADHD.”
 David Nevins Acupuncture Works, Acupuncture Works, flacupunctureworks.com/adhd/.